NSIAppDev/MoviesAppTutorial/Tutorial/GettingData.md

 import axios from 'axios'
 ```

-Next, we need to add methods that will get the movies from our api.
+Next, we need to add methods that will get the movies from our API.
 We need to add a new section in our `script` for `methods`.
 This should be added after the `components` and `data()` section
  ```javascript
 methods: {
 	getMovies() {